 Central to our teaching pedagogy is the research on memory and learning which points to retrieval practice and interleaving being the key to the development of long term memory.
 Many lesson starter and plenary activities and homework exercises employ these techniques.
-For example, we frequently use "Do Now" starter activities which use a range of questions from different topics to retrieve information and help cement knowledge into long term memory.
+For example, we use "Do Now" activities at the beginning of lessons, which use a range of questions from different topics to retrieve information and help cement knowledge into long term memory.
 Our homework uses short tests on Educake which aim to improve the retention of factual material and then allow deep learning to follow.
-Students are able to take responsibility for their learning by setting themselves additional tests.
-Students are able to track their progress over time and repeat tests in areas where they need to make progress.
+Students are able to take responsibility for their learning by setting themselves additional questions.
+Students are able to track their progress over time and repeat quizzes in areas where they need to make progress.